-For the 2016-17 budget year, the deacons at the Annual General Meeting (October 2016) approved the amount of $8.25 per member.
+For the 2017-18 budget year, the deacons at the Annual General Meeting (to be held November 4, 2017, in Edmonton, Alberta) will be asked to approve the amount of $8.25 per professing member.
 All Christian Reformed Churches in Canada receive a number of benefits and services from DMC’s Ministry Shares.

 1. Equipping Deacons:

 DMC provides group learning experiences (such as workshops and presentations) on diaconal ministry topics such as Deacon 101, compassion ministries, leadership development, justice, stewardship, etc. These learning opportunities can take place in your church and/or at regional events.

 - Diaconal Ministry Staff – Regional Ministry Developers